Everton F.C.: Nickname

-Stadium
+Stadiums

+Early grounds

 Everton originally played in the southeast corner of Stanley Park.
 The first official match took place in 1879.
-In 1882, a man named J. Cruitt donated land at Priory Road which became the club's home.
+In 1882, a man named J. Cruitt donated land at Priory Road which became the club's home, though while the new ground was being prepared the club played at least one game at the ground at Walton Stiles (at the other end of City Road from what would become Goodison Park).
+Everton's first game there was played in November 1883, a 3-1 victory over Hartford St. John’s; however the club's tenure there lasted just one season, before Cruitt gave them notice to quit due to concerns about noise and fan behaviour.
 In 1884 Everton became tenants at Anfield, which was owned by John Orrell, a land owner who was a friend of Everton F.C. member John Houlding.
 Orrell lent Anfield to the club in exchange for a small rent.
 Houlding purchased the land from Orrell in 1885 and effectively became Everton's landlord by charging the club rent, which increased from £100 to £240 a year by 1888 – and was still rising until Everton left the ground in 1892.
 The club regarded the increase in rent as unacceptable.
 A further dispute between Houlding and the club's committee led to Houlding attempting to gain full control of the club by registering the company, "Everton F.C. and Athletic Grounds Ltd".
-Everton left Anfield for a new ground, Goodison Park, where the club has played ever since.
+Everton left Anfield for a new ground, Goodison Park, where the men's team played until the end of the 2024-25 season.
 Houlding attempted to take over Everton's name, colours, fixtures and league position, but was denied by The Football Association.
 Instead, Houlding formed a new club, Liverpool F.C.